 - The percentage of time completed in the enrollment period is calculated by dividing the number of days completed by the total number of days in the enrollment period.
 After 60 percent of the semester is completed, there is no return of Title IV funds.

-- The withdrawal date is determined by the Registrar's Office.
+- The withdrawal date is determined by the Student Accounts Office.

 - The amount of earned aid is calculated by multiplying the amount of disbursed Title IV funds by the percentage of time completed.